platformsh/platformsh-docs/docs/src/languages/php/_index.md

 1. Set the `root` folder to which all requests for existing `.php` and static files (such as .css, .jpg) are sent.
 2. (Optional) Set a `passthru` to define a front controller to handle non-existent files.
 The `passthru` value is a file path relative to the [app root](../../create-apps/app-reference.md#root-directory).

-In the following example, all requests made to the root of your site (`/`) are sent to the `public` directory, non-existing files are handled by `app.php`:
+In the following example, all requests made to the root of your site (`/`) are sent to the `public` directory and nonexistent files are handled by `app.php`:

 ```yaml {location=".platform.app.yaml"}
 web: